Simple Pineapple Chow Recipe

 How to make pineapple chow

 Step 1: Peel the pineapple, removing the head, skin and ‘eyes’ of the fruit.
-You can remove the core if you like or add it in to increase the fiber content of the chow.
+You can remove the core if you like or leave it in to increase the fiber content of the chow.
 Cut the pineapple into small bite sized pieces.

 Step 2: Wash and cut the pepper.
 Remove the seeds and white pith.
 Grind the pepper, peeled garlic and washed chadon beni leaves together.
 You can also finely or coarsely chop the ingredients.